CyrusOfEden/uncaptcha/README.md

 - The status of a captcha can only be checked within 15 minutes of submission (adjustable in `lib/status.rb`).
 - Checking the status of a captcha more than once, regardless of the first status, will return `false`.

-## Running It Off The Community Server
+## Running It Off The Community Server (COMING SOON.
+IGNORE FOR NOW)

 **Embedding**